 Bouncing on an exercise ball

 Swimming is another good way for you to try to induce labor.
 Staying active towards the end of your pregnancy will move your baby down towards the pelvis and encourage dilation.
-At the very least a good swim will help ease the pain on joints and muscles from pregnancy!
+At the very least, a good swim will help ease the pain on joints and muscles from pregnancy!

-Walking works similarly to swimming and bouncing exercises- it encourages baby to move deeper into the pelvis and bring on labor.
+Walking works similarly to swimming and bouncing exercises- it encourages the baby to move deeper into the pelvis and bring on labor.
 Most light aerobic exercises are highly recommended when nearing your due date to promote labor (although exercise is probably the last thing you want to do in the third trimester!)